CornellCAC/SCTS_SciCompPy/README.md

 ### 2. Run Jupyter in the Cloud

+If you want to run Jupyter in the Cloud, you will need to create an account with a cloud-based JupyterLab provider.

 Several options exist for running Jupyter notebooks on cloud resources, including many paid options and some free ones.
 We discuss a few here, in no particular order.

 (a) **Amazon SageMaker Studio Lab**  ( https://studiolab.sagemaker.aws/ )